nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 6. Use the model

-    - To use the model run
+To use the model, first, if you skipped step 5, unzip the 'model.h5.zip' file.
+After that, run the following command.
+If you didn't skip step 5, run the command directly:

         ```bash
         python use.py